Skip to main content

 File locks

-Writing with per-filepath mutex for anti-race safety
+Writes use per-filepath mutex for anti-race safety.

 Error recovery

-The orchestrator can use direct tool_call to diagnose and fix failures
+The orchestrator can use direct tool_call to diagnose and fix failures.

 End-to-End Example

-# 1. Create the agent in ~/.chatcli/agents/devops-senior.md
+# 1. Create the agent in ~/.chatcli/agents/devops-senior.md (with model/effort)

 # 2. Start coder mode